CopernicaMarketingSoftware/Documentation/Mailerq/sending-bounces.md

 RET, ENVID, NOTIFY and ORCPT parameters will be converted to a JSON "dsn" property as described above.

-The above communication will be converted into the following JSON message tjat are published to the inbox:
+The above communication will be converted into the following JSON messages that are published to the inbox:

 ```json
 {